 Norwich UK is a city which is vibrant, in touch with today’s world, but at the same time steeped in history and overflowing with culture.
 And during the 11th Century, this superb city was the largest city in England, after London - impressive!

-Or indeed entertain yourself at the theatre or cinema, or one of the many galleries in and around Norwich.
+Or indeed entertain yourself at the theatre or cinema.

 There is so much to do in Norwich, you’ll never have a dull moment, and here's why:-